The discovery of the helmet of Miltiades, who fought at the Battle of Marathon is one of the most important archeological finds in world history.

-Visitors to the Archaeological Museum of Olympia stand in awe in front of the well-preserved artifact, which could tell stories that a thousand books wouldn’t be enough to contain.
+Visitors to the Archaeological Museum of Olympia stand in awe before the well-preserved artifact, discovered in the late nineteenth century.

 The discovery of the helmet of Miltiades

 The magnificent helmet was recovered from the ruins of the Temple of Zeus in Olympia.
 Its dome is missing, but the rest of the Corinthian-style helmet is almost intact after 2,500 years.

 On the side are the words “ΜΙΛΤΙΑΔΕΣ ΑΝΕ[Θ]ΕΚΕΝ [Τ]ΟΙ ΔΙ.”
 This means “Militiades offered his helmet to Zeus.”

 Historians argue that the helmet was found in the temple for one of two reasons.
 Either the great warrior wanted the support of Zeus for an upcoming battle or the offering was to thank the god for a battle won.